 Scoring criteria for IBI metrics are inherently somewhat subjective so other investigators might have scored metrics differently.
-Some investigators have modified extensively index particularly the to accommodate regional differences in fish communities (Miller et al. 1988).
+Some investigators have modified the index extensively particularly to accommodate regional differences in fish communities (Miller et al. 1988).
 I could not confidently identify cyprinid hybrids, so it is likely that this metric was occasionally given an inappropriately high rating.
 The metric for the combined incidence of disease and anomalies did not increase at degraded sites as predicted by IBI theory.